RebeldeCuantico/online-store-ddd/README.md

 ## Contact

-For any questions or comments, feel free to reach out to us via @RebeldeCuantico in Twitter.
+For any questions or comments, feel free to reach out to us via Discord.

 Enjoy the live development experience!